rse/vingester/guide/configuration.md

   inside OBS Studio.

 - **Output 1 / Video / Position**:<br/>
-  The position of the desktop window of the browser instance.
-If **Output 1 / Video / Display** is empty or `0,0` this is the position in pixels of the browser window's top-left corner, relative to the top-left corner of the primary display.
+  The position of the desktop window of the browser instance, relative to the top-left corner of the **Output 1 / Video / Display**.

 - **Output 1 / Video / Display**:<br/>
   The selection of the display.
-If empty or `0,0` the primary display is used.
-Other displays can be selected with `-X,-Y` relative to the primary display.
-For instance, `-1,0` is the display left to the primary display, `0,+1` is the display at the top of the primary display.
+The display number `0` is always the primary display.
+The other displays are numbered `1`, `2`, etc.

 - **Output 1 / Video / Pin**:<br/>
   Enable or disable the pinning of the browser window to the top, i.e.,